Dow set to tumble 1,000 points after China retaliates against Trump’s tariffs

 (CNN) — US stocks were set to plunge Friday after China retaliated against the United States for President Donald Trump’s tariffs.

-Dow futures fell 1,100 points, or 3%.
-The broader S&P 500 was set to open 3.1% lower and the tech-heavy Nasdaq Composite was on pace to start the day 3.2% lower.
+Dow futures fell 1,060 points, or 2.6%, off their lowest level this morning but on pace to open in correction territory — a decline of 10% from a recent peak.
+The broader S&P 500 was set to open 2.5% lower, after closing in correction Thursday.
+The tech-heavy Nasdaq, already in correction, was on pace to start the day 2.7% lower and is flirting with bear-market territory — a decline of 20% from its peak.

+Investors had been fearful that a dramatic escalation of the trade war could plunge the US and global economies into a recession.
+JPMorgan analysts said Thursday that America’s economy and the broader world economy both had a 60% chance of sinking into a recession this year.
+The analysts also said odds of a recession would rise if countries began to retaliate against the United States — and China did so Friday.
+Retaliation raises the risk of further escalation and could diminish hopes for negotiation.

+“Markets may actually be underreacting, especially if these rates turn out to be final, given the potential knock-on effects to global consumption and trade,” said Matt Burdett, head of equities at Thornburg Investment Management.
+“The tariffs have injected a level of uncertainty and volatility we haven’t seen since the early days of the pandemic.”

 The 10-year Treasury yield, which briefly fell below 4% Thursday for the first time since October, fell firmly below 4% Friday as investors bought bonds to insulate themselves from a potential economic downturn.
 Bond prices and yields trade in opposite directions.